Add this and other places to your personal travel plan. We will then help you with further suitable suggestions: free of charge and straightaway!

 - Black / Red / Gold for the Steuben Parade

-The Empire State Building Observation Deck – New York’s highest open terrace
+The Empire State Building Observation Deck

 Every year, 3,5 million people visit the Empire State Building and its two observation platforms.
 Only Times Square receives more visitors!
 One the observation platforms – also called observation deck – is on the 86th floor and soars 320 meters above the streets of the city – this height gives you stunning views of New York City.
 When it is really clear, you can see as far as 50 miles and enjoy the amazing 360º view!

-Empire State Building tickets
+Empire State Building Tickets

 If you have not already bought tickets, you can buy them at the ticket counters inside the Empire State Building.
-Budget ample time for this however, the ticket counter generally always has a 1 hour queue.
+Budget ample time for this however, the ticket counter generally always has a 1-hour queue.

 It is much better to buy the tickets in advance – and avoid the long lines!
 Just like Top of The Rock, here at this amazing skyscraper, you’ll get beautiful views of Manhattan.

 Our first tip: buy tickets online!
 Tickets are cheaper and you don’t have to stand in line at the ticket counter!
-You can then use the tickets any time.
+You can then use the tickets at any time.
 You do not have to specify a specific date or time for your visit.

-The Empire State Building without the wait
+The Empire State Building Without the Wait

 If you bought your tickets for the Empire State Building and its observation deck in advance – or you have one of the 3 New York sightseeing passes – you won’t have to wait in line at the ticket counter and can proceed straight to the security check.
 There are also Express Tickets that allow you to go directly to the elevators — once you pass through the security check, which you cannot skip.

-We bought the New York Pass, which included the Express Tickets and could thus bypass the queue to the ticket counter.
+We bought the New York Pass, which included the Express Tickets, and could thus bypass the queue to the ticket counter.
 This saves you some serious time.
 You can buy the New York Pass here.
 A comparison of the three passes is available here.
 Empire State Building tickets start at $28 for children (age 6-12), adults pay $34.
 Seniors receive a discount of approximately 10% meaning Tickets for seniors cost $30 (age: 62+).

-Special days at the Empire State Building
+Special Days at the Empire State Building

 Valentine’s Day on the Empire State Building

-Proposal on the Empire State Building
+Proposals on the Empire State Building

 FAQ about the Empire State Building

-When is the best time to visit the Empire State Building?
+1. When is the best time to visit the Empire State Building?

 If you want to avoid a long queue, it is best not to come during peak visiting hours.
 From 8:00 am to 11:00 am, crowds are fairly light.
 Based on our experience, late afternoon or late evening are also good options.
 Even if you decide to visit the observation deck of the Empire State Building at the spur of the moment, you can avoid waiting for a long time by either buying tickets in advance or buying one of the three New York sightseeing passes.

-Can I take a wheelchair or stroller to the observation deck of the Empire State Building?
+2. Can I take a wheelchair or stroller to the observation deck of the Empire State Building?

 Yes, that is not a problem.
 Elevators take you straight to the top – where everything is wheelchair-accessible (including the bathrooms).

-Where is the entrance?
+3. Where exactly is the entrance?

 No. Tickets are only valid for one visit.
 My tip: go in the late afternoon.
 Then you can watch the slow transition of New York during the day into the New York of the night.
 Those are two highly distinct impressions – really nice!

-Images of the Empire State Building
+Other Articles About the Empire State Building